 Parents and guardians, as you begin to guide your student through the college selection process, no doubt you’re every bit as stressed and overwhelmed as he or she may be.
 One of the best ways to help your student find his or her best college fit is by visiting a variety of college campuses.
 (Read our blog post Attend Private College Week and jump-start the college selection process)

-Every year Wisconsin’s private, nonprofit colleges together hold an annual Private College Week, this year occurring July 11-16, 2016.
+Every year Wisconsin’s private, nonprofit colleges together hold an annual Private College Week, next year occurring July 9 – 14, 2018.
 We strongly encourage you to accompany your student and visit a variety of our campuses during this event.
 We also urge you to spend some time researching information, but also reflecting personally as well as with your student, to prepare for the event and get the most out of each campus visit.

 Campus visit checklist